buildbot/buildbot/master/docs/manual/concepts.rst

 There are then several strategy for introducing multimaster in your buildbot infra.
 A simple way to say it is by adding the concept of symmetrics and asymmetrics multimaster (like there is SMP and AMP for multi core CPUs)

-Symetric multimaster is when each master share the exact same configuration.
-They run the same builders, same schedulers, same everything, the only difference is that workers are connected evenly between the masters (by any means (e.g. DNS load balancing, etc)) Symetric multimaster is good to use to scale buildbot horizontally.
+Symmetric multimaster is when each master share the exact same configuration.
+They run the same builders, same schedulers, same everything, the only difference is that workers are connected evenly between the masters (by any means (e.g. DNS load balancing, etc)) Symmetric multimaster is good to use to scale buildbot horizontally.

 Asymmetric multimaster is when each master have different configuration.
 Each master may have a specific responsibility (e.g schedulers, set of builder, UI).
 This was more how you did in 0.8, also because of its own technical limitations.
 A nice feature of asymmetric multimaster is that you can have the UI only handled by some masters.